minetest-mods/edit/README.md

 This tool is used for rotating nodes that support rotation.
 Right clicking a node with the screwdriver rotates the node around the X or Z axis depending on the player's position.
 Left clicking a node with the screwdriver rotates the node clockwise around the Y axis.
 Param2 types `wallmounted`, `facedir`, and `degrotate` are supported.
 The node is rotated 90 degrees for all param2 types except `degrotate` where the node is rotated by either 1.5 or 15 degrees.
 If the aux1 key (E) is held while rotating a `degrotate` node, the rotation angle will be increased by 4x.

+### Polygon Tool

+This tool is used to create non-concave polygons in 3D space.
+Place the polygon tool to create markers.
+Each marker will create a triangle between itself, the last marker placed, and the first marker placed.
+The first marker placed will be green.
+To finish the polygon, place a marker on top of the green marker.
+After doing so, a dialog will appear to select a node or item to fill the polygon.

+### Bag

+The bag tool is used to place random items from a list of items.
+Dig (left click) with the bag to open the bag's inventory.
+Any item from the player inventory can be moved into the bag.
+The bag has 16 item slots.
+When placing the bag an item from the bag is randomly chosen to be placed.
+If a stack of several items is present in the bag, the item will be more likely to be placed than a single item.
+The probability of being placed is proportional to the item's count divided by the total count of items in the bag.
+For example, the probability of getting wood would be 75% for a bag with 3 wood and 1 dirt.
+Bags can be combined with other edit tools, for example, to fill an area with random kinds of dirt.

 ## Settings

 ### edit_paste_preview_max_entities